 In the vast majority of cases, unless your business or domestic property is listed, or you renting the property, you require no permission to install CCTV cameras in Coventry or across the Uk.
 There are some things you should know before you install a CCTV system, including where it’s appropriate to install it, protection laws and how your security system will operate.

 CCTV operators do have certain responsibilities, and these will depend on where you plan to install your CCTV system and what type of property you’re installing it in.
-If you have questions, we advise you to contact the ICO (Information Commissioner’s Office) as they are an independent regulatory body within the UK, whose responsibility it is to oversee the public interest and personal information rights.
+As a leading installer In Coventry Security Solutions If you have questions, we advise you to contact the ICO (Information Commissioner’s Office) as they are an independent regulatory body within the UK, whose responsibility it is to oversee the public interest and personal information rights.

 They regulate and enforce the data laws of the UK when you intend to install a CCTV system, it’s important to remain compliant with their guidelines.
 Here are some common questions we get.

 The simple answer to this question is YES, however, if your burglar alarms or CCTV system captures imagery outside the boundary of your private property such as footpaths, public streets or neighbours properties, it will be subject to specific data protection laws.

 Capturing this imagery is not against the law, but it means as the operator of a CCTV system you are a registered data controller.
 You now have legal obligations regarding the imagery you’re capturing.

 You may capture these images, but you need to protect the rights of people in the imagery and comply with all data protection laws.

 In the event your CCTV systems capture imagery beyond the private boundaries of your property, you need to have a justifiable reason for doing this.
 Consider why you need these images and talk to someone from the ICO and detail these reasons in writing.
 The most important thing you need to remember is that they may consider you invading the privacy of the public pastors by our neighbours.

 They may require you to do:

 Do I need to let my neighbours know?